nikhilsp242/Mental-Health-Prediction/2.LSTM-Prediction/1.PreProcessing/lstmPreProcessGuide.md

    - Perform stemming or lemmatization to reduce words to their root form.
 This can help in reducing the dimensionality of your data and improving model performance.

 **5. Padding Sequences:**
    - Since LSTMs require sequences of fixed length, you should pad or truncate your tokenized sequences to a uniform length.
-You can use libraries like Keras' `pad_sequences` for this.
+You can use libraries like 'Keras','pad_sequences' for this.

 **6. Word Embeddings:**
    - Convert your tokenized and padded sequences into word embeddings.
 You can use pre-trained embeddings like Word2Vec or GloVe, or train your own embeddings based on your dataset.